boostorg/build/v2/example/gettext/readme.txt

 Copyright 2003 Vladimir Prus
 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or http://www.boost.org/LICENSE_1_0.txt)

-This example shows how it's possible to used GNU gettext utilities with Boost.Build.
+This example shows how it is possible to use GNU gettext utilities with Boost.Build.

 A simple translation file is compiled and installed as message catalog for russian.
-The main application explicitly switches to russian locale and output the translation of "hello".
+The main application explicitly switches to russian locale and outputs the translation of "hello".

 To test: